This component provides extensive textures support.

 TODO: not implemented modes: "SPHERE-LOCAL", "NOISE", "NOISE-EYE", "SPHERE-REFLECT", "SPHERE-REFLECT-LOCAL".

-simply place the GPU compressed texture data in DDS files
+simply place the GPU compressed texture data in DDS or KTX files.

 Note a common mistake when using the